Austinjnr/e-commerceProduct-review/README.md

 # Product-Review
 This is a Ruby project for an e-commerce product reviews system.
 The project includes three models: User, Review, and Product.

+## Application
+This application allows users to:
+- Create some products
+- Create some users
+- Create some reviews

 ## Pre-Requisites
 In order to use this repository, you need the following:
    - Operating System: Windows,Linux or MacOS
    - RAM >=4GB
    - Free space >=2GB

-# Built with
-This application has been built with:
-   - ActiveRecord
-   - SQlite3

 ## Setup
 To use this rep on your machine, requires some simple steps: